Septentrio Academic Publishing is

 If your authors submit articles as Word documents (DOCX), provide guidance on making their article content accessible.
 We do not recommend putting detailed formatting instructions (e.g., font specifications and heading alignment) in your Author guidelines.
 Instead, supply authors with a Word template (DOTX) for articles, with preset formatting for the types of content listed below (where relevant).

 Passages and phrases in a different language

 If an article contains passages or phrases in a language other than the primary language of the article, the change in language needs to be marked so that assistive technologies can correctly present content.
 Individual words and phrases in one language that have become naturalized in another (e.g. “rendezvous” in English) do not need to be marked.
-In by selecting it and choosing Review > Language > Set Proofing Language.
+In Word, authors can mark text in a foreign language by selecting it and choosing Review > Language > Set Proofing Language.

 Authors should use built-in title, subtitle and heading styles in Word.
 Headings should be used in a logical order.
 Read more about built-in headings in Word (Microsoft).

 Authors should use Word’s list function to create numbered and bulleted lists, and avoid separating items with plain paragraphs.
 Find out more about creating accessible lists in Word (Microsoft).

 All images (illustrations, diagrams, graphs etc.) that are not purely decorative should be accompanied by a brief description of their main visual content.
 Descriptive caption text may be sufficient for this purpose.
 If not, authors should add alt text, but avoid repeating information also included in the caption, as this can be frustrating for screen reader users.
 Authors can add alt text in Word by right-clicking on an image and selecting “Edit Alt Text”.
 For more information, see Adding alt text to visuals in Word (Microsoft).